nihlaakram/update-creator-tool/README.md

 #### validation command

 After we create a update, we might want to unzip it and add more detail to the **update-descriptor.yaml** like removed files.
 After we do these changes, we can use this validation command to verify that the file structure of the zip is is the same as the distribution.

+The `LICENSE_MD5` environment variable should be set to the expected MD5 license checksum in order to validate the LICENSE.txt contents.

 ```bash
 wum-uc validate <update_loc> <dist_loc> [<flags>]